AdaCore/spark2014/docs/develguide/translation_why3.rst

 The representative type for signed integer types is mathematical integers.
-Indeed, solvers have powerful tactics to reason about linear arithmetics and comparison operators on mathematical integers.
+Indeed, solvers have powerful tactics to reason about linear arithmetic and comparison operators on mathematical integers.
-Arithmetics operations and comparisons on signed integer are translated as operations on mathematical integers so that GNATprove can benefit from this support.
+Arithmetic operations and comparisons on signed integer are translated as operations on mathematical integers so that GNATprove can benefit from this support.